George and Alice, 1909

 Subsequently, as his brothers became older, George became involved full-time in the operations of the Mill30.
 Then in 1939 George entered into a new partnership with DeLee Owen and his son, Herold Faulring, forming Faulring, Owen and Company13.
 This new firm then leased the Feed Mill property from Christ and William Faulring13.
 The new firm continued the Mill operations until 1945, when the partnership was dissolved and its assets transferred to the firm of Owen and May13.

 In his later years, George Faulring suffered from Paget's Disease20, which is a chronic bone disorder due to irregular breakdown and formation of bone tissue.
 It can cause weakness of the bones and may result in bone pain, arthritis, bone deformity and fractures.
 Indeed, there was a noticeable increase in the size of George's head by the 1940's.
 Paget's disease likely contributed to the dissolution of the Faulring, Owen and Co. partnership in 194520.
 George died on March 22, 1947, of congestive heart failure20.

 Alice Needham was born on March 20, 188713, the daughter of O. Warren Needham and Alice E. Hale.
 At the time, Alice's mother was suffering from TB and succumbed to the disease September 10, 188713.
 The mother likely gave birth in Collins, New York, where she was cared for by her parents.
 However, baby Alice grew up with her two siblings in Boston, New York, under the care of her father.
 We know little of these formative years, except that her father was a farmer.
 Presumably, she often visited her Aunt Eliza and spent time with her cousins.

 |Alice (left) with sister Jessie|

 and brother Mason

 Following her marriage in 1909, Alice lived as a housewife and mother.
-The family lived on a five acres in the hamlet of Boston, which allowed plenty of opportunity for gardening, an important activity in her life.
+The family lived on a five acre farm in the hamlet of Boston, which allowed plenty of opportunity for gardening, an important activity in her life.
 Alice and George made use of their small acreage to grow crops and raise animals.
 Alice also helped with the day-to-day operation of the family Feed Mill business, particularly the keeping the books69.